dejunio-spec/background-generator/README.md

-# background-generator
+# Simple Gradient Generator
-Background generator page created with HTML, CSS and JS applying concepts learned on an Andrei Neagoie Web Developer's course.
+Background generator page created with HTML, CSS and JS applying concepts learned on Andrei Neagoie Web Developer's course.

+## Live Preview
+You can try it on [CodePen](https://codepen.io/dejunio-spec/pen/wvrYemg).